 Keep a plentiful supply of low-calorie snacks available.

 Remind yourself of the benefits of not smoking, including improved sexual function.

 You may have some withdrawal symptoms, but these usually last less than two weeks.
 There will also be some difficult urges that you will successfully deal with.
 Some people do gain weight when they quit, but you can maintain your weight by getting regular exercise and limiting the amount of fat in your diet.

 Smoking Cessation Aids

-There are several different types of smoking cessation aids to help you quit smoking -- nicotine gum, patches, nasal spray, inhaler, lozenges, and non-nicotine drugs.
+There are several different types of smoking cessation aids to help you quit smoking -- nicotine gum, patches, nasal spray, inhalers, lozenges, and non-nicotine drugs.
 Talk to your doctor to find out which is the best for you.